E*TRADE Financial Corporation

 The competitive position in the market for brokerage business

 depends on trading customers, predominantly active traders.
-As
+As the

-future growth as and when the long-term customers expand.
+whenever the long-term customers expand.

 Development of innovative online trading and long-term investing